Mukaddes/MarsRovers/readme.md

 ## Implemantation

 The Mars Operation program has two main class, MarsOperation and MarsRover.
+The general flow of the program is as shown below.

 ### MarsOperation

-This class starts the operation and ends the operation.
+Basic operation is performed in the class.
+It starts the operation and ends the operation.
+Firstly it initializes the instant variable rovers and also fills it indirectly.

 ```java
 public void init() {